mantidproject/mantid/docs/source/release/v5.0.0/mantidworkbench.rst

    *Toggle Error Notification*

-- All the relevant settings from manitdplot have been added to workbench.
 - Most changes in the settings dialog now take place immediately, no longer needing a restart, such as changing default instrument, hiding categories of algorithms and interfaces, or choosing whether to see invisible workspaces.

 **Fitting**